Maltob03/MaltobKit/content/docs/SceneKit/index.md

 ## What is SceneKit?

-SceneKit is a framework for swift that perform 3D rendering inside your app.
+SceneKit is a powerful framework for rendering 3D graphics in Swift apps.
+In this tutorial, we'll guide you through the process of integrating SceneKit into your SwiftUI project.
+Let's get started!

 > SceneKit combines a high-performance rendering engine with a descriptive API for import, manipulation, and rendering of 3D assets.
 Unlike lower-level APIs such as Metal and OpenGL that require you to implement in precise detail the rendering algorithms that display a scene, SceneKit requires only descriptions of your scene’s contents and the actions or animations you want it to perform.

 So what we need to implement SceneKit in our project is basically a 3D model that we want to display inside our app and that's it!

-There will be a complete article on how to import a custom 3D model inside our project, but for now let's assume that we already have the model in our project.

-## New SwiftUI file
+## Creating the SceneKit View

-Add new SwiftUI file, name it as you want, I called mine CustomSceneView
+First, create a new SwiftUI file.
+You can name it whatever you like; for this tutorial, we'll name it "CustomSceneView".

-## Create the SceneKit View
+Now, import the SceneKit framework into the file:

-First of all we need to import the framework in the file that we have created before, like this:

 ```swift
 Import SceneKit

 ```

-Now we have to create the structure for this view that will render our fantastic 3D model.
-SceneKit is a framework that works with the old UIKit so if you have always see only SwiftUI component it could look a little bit different, but let's see:
+Next, define the structure for the SceneKit view using the UIViewRepresentable protocol:

 ```swift
 struct CustomSceneView: UIViewRepresentable {